7.30pm to 8.45pm, Tuesday 2 April

 Gold has always been significant to our lives.
 How did such an unreactive element become essential to economies around the world?
-What makes gold so useful to chemists?
-Join our panel of experts as they take a closer look at an element entrenched in both the economy and scientific world.
+What makes nano-gold so useful in medicine?
+Join our panel of experts as they take a closer look at an element entrenched in both the economic and scientific world.

 Please note that this event starts later than usual.

 Frank James is Professor of the History of Science and Head of Collections at the Royal Institution.
 He studied at Imperial College where he received his PhD for a thesis on the development of spectroscopy in the nineteenth century.
 After a year at the Institute of Education, he joined the Royal Institution to establish its history of science activities.
 In 1998 he was appointed Head of Collections and Heritage and was appointed Professor of History of Science in 2004.

 Ross Norman is CEO of Sharps Pixley, London's leading physical bullion brokers based just 100 metres from the Ri on St James’s Street.
 Ross is a former gold refiner with Johnson Matthey, before becoming a senior gold trader with NM Rothschild & Sons and later Credit Suisse.
 Ross heads the table as the leading gold price forecaster over the last 20 years within the London Bullion Market Association.